Four weeks of sun-kissed skin, dazzling blue waters, intrepid adventures and friendly locals.

 While close in proximity to Boracay, the new regulations mean that there is a limited number of boats that can go directly from Boracay to Carabao.
 Your best option is to get a boat or ferry from Caticlan to Carabao.
 The first ferry leaves the Caticlan port around 8-9am daily and will cost you150php (but be sure to confirm this with your accommodation).
 We ended up catching a private boat organized by our accommodation Lanas beach resort.
 There are two ferry’s that make the return trip from Carabao to Caticlan one at 6am and one at 9am.

 This one sits at the top of the list for a reason.
 Get ready to be awestruck with handcrafted cliff jumps which lean out over the dazzling blue water.
 This attraction sits at cliff’s edge with multiple height options – so there’s fun to be had by everyone.
 A small entrance fee of 100php will grant you access to the spot for however long you desire.

 For no extra cost, you can take a short guided tour through the underground caves and small pools.
 After crawling through gaps and clambering over rocks, you’ll reach a small inlet of water where you can take a dip and feel like a true mermaid!
 The lovely tour guides will provide you with helmets and carry any bags you wish to take.

-The beautiful beach sits on the East side of the island, which is about a 30-minute scooter from where the main tourist resorts are.
-The gnarly factor of the roads are extremely high, there is an option to take a guide with you – which I would probably recommend if you’re not a confident scooter driver.
+This beautiful beach sits on the east side of the island, which is about a 30-minute scooter from where the main tourist resorts are.
+The gnar factor of the roads is extremely high, there is an option to take a guide with you – which I would probably recommend if you’re not a confident scooter driver.
 The humble beach is sheltered by palm trees and has its own bar and restaurant, a great excuse to venture to the other side of the island and check out daily life.

 The Lookout Point